GEverding/coffeescript.vim/README.md

 This is based on [kchmck's](https://github.com/kchmck/vim-coffee-script) coffeescript plugin.
-It is a very good plugin, however, I didn't like the compiler part of the plugin cause I use Make & [Redo](https://github.com/apenwarr/redo) to build my projects.
+It is a very good plugin, however, I didn't like the compiler part of the plugin cause I use make & [Redo](https://github.com/apenwarr/redo) to build my projects.